LIFE GOES ON: AN INTRODUCTION

 Winifred was not born at the time of the 1901 census.
 Her parents had not yet married.

 Winifred's mother Alice Mary Anable was nineteen years old at the time of the 1901 census.
-Her birth year is shown as 1882.
 Her surname is misspelt as 'Anabel'.
 She was living in the lodging house of Mary Cullum at 10 Peas Hill, Cambridge.
 This is in the centre of Cambridge, leading from the Market Place to Corn Exchange Street.
 Alice is shown as a domestic servant.
 She was single in 1901.

 Mary Cullum was a widow, and had two daughters living with her, Gertrude aged 27 and Janet aged 25.
 There was one other domestic servant living in the house, Julia Marshall aged 16.